coughlih3099/CTS285/MadMath/README.md

     the second operand will need to be updated to a number that won't produce a negative or the input needs to be reset
 - Answers to division problems are displayed with a remainder, the whole part needs to be input and the remainder will be added
 - Score is kept, after ten problems, the number of correct answers and amount of questions are displayed

+## Madness's Methods
+- User creates up to 10 questions to be answered
+- The user is timed while answering the entered questions one at a time
+- You get two tries per problem
+- Something to represent the timer

 # How to run
 - create a python virtual environment: